kilobit/ghidra-nspawn/README.md

 ```
 Building will require sudo access to the local machine and you will
 have to acknowledge the continuation prompts.
 All of the defaults
-seem to be work.
+seem to work.
 The *Enter/Return* key is your friend.

 Launch Ghidra with 2:
 ```{.bash}